shancarter/data-field-guide/_posts/2000-01-01-r-transforms-cleaning-regex.md

 language: r
 ---
 R's strsplit lets you break up strings into little chunks (called lists), which you can then pull out with another method called `sapply`.
-This is not the most efficient way to do this, but it;s presented here in multiple steps for clarity.
+This is not the most efficient way to do this, but it's presented here in multiple steps for clarity.

 ```r